History

 Current state

-Until today, the castle has survived in a vestigial form.
+Until today, the castle has survived in a vestigial form, considering how developed it was at the end of the Middle Ages.
 Currently, the most distinctive element is the main castle gatehouse consisting of two towers flanking the passage between them.
 Unfortunately, it back part has not been preserved.
 To the south of it you can see a not entirely preserved corner tower with prominent spurs.
-To the north of the gate there are relics of the rebuilt keep.
-Relics of one of the four-sided fifteenth-century (southern) tower also has survived.
+To the north of the gate are the remains of a keep or a shell keep.
+It’s wall follows the line of the medieval fortifications, but was largely rebuilt in the early 20th century and does not have its original height.
+Relics of one of the four-sided fifteenth-century (southern) tower also has survived, together with a section of the now lowered defensive wall.
+Most of the castle’s medieval domestic remains probably lie today buried beneath the County Hall and its car park.

 bibliography: